mmiha01/notezor/README.md

 # Running project

 1. `npm install` in root
-2. Depending on what you want to run, go either into frontend or backend folder and run `npm run dev`
+2. Depending on what you want to run, go either into frontend or backend folder and run `npm install` followed by `npm run dev`

 # Scripts